 Complaints must be submitted in writing and filed at the local level within one year of the date of the incident; unless discrimination is alleged, in which case the complaint must be filed within 180 days.
 If needed or requested, the Complaint Specialist must assist complainant in writing the complaint (including Limited English Proficiency (LEP) customers).

 Upon receipt of a complaint the designated Complaint Specialist reviews and determines what type of complaint it is and the path to follow.
-If a complaint is initially filed with the Division of Workforce Solutions (DWS) then it must be remanded to the local level.
+If a complaint is initially filed with DWS, then it must be remanded to the local level.
 DWS will directly assume responsibility and receive and process complaints relating to workforce development programs when any of the following conditions apply:

 Complaint involves a conflict/dispute between the DWS and a local level entity;